-We break down the toughest weight classes at the NCAA tournament from the past decade.
+We broke down the toughest weight classes at the NCAA tournament from the 2000s!

 Each weight class is scored by adding up the career scores of all the wrestlers.

 Check out the toughest weight classes from 2000 to 2009 ranked by NCAA medals!